jgruber/tmos-cloudinit/README.md

 ```

-## tmos_dhcp_tmm ##
+## tmos_dhcpv4_tmm ##

-This cloudinit module resolves configuration data for all interfaces (management and TMM) through DHCPv4 or DHCPv6.
-All interfaces should be connected to networks with DHCP services.
+This cloudinit module resolves configuration data for all interfaces (management and TMM) through DHCPv4.
+All interfaces should be connected to networks with DHCPv4 services.
 This modules support both 1NIC and nNIC deployments.

 There are implicit declarations of the TMM intefaces names to use for the data plane default route and the configuration sychronization interfaces.
 If these declarations are omitted, the module will attempt to assign them dynamically based on available network configuration data.